imixs/imixs-cloud/README.md

 ### Networks
-In this example there a tree services all bound to a internal overlay network called 'backend'.
-Only the service 'imixs/imixs-office-workflow' is connected in addition to the external proxy network, so that this application is visible outside of the stack.
+In this example there a three services all bound to a internal overlay network called 'backend'.
+Only the service 'imixs/imixs-office-workflow' is connected in addition to the external proxy network, so that only this application is visible outside of the stack.
 Read the [Imixs-Cloud setup guide](SETUP.md) to learn how the proxy network is working.

 ### docker deploy stack
 You can define new applications into the /apps/ directory.
 Each application has its own sub-folder and consists at least of one docker-compose.yml file.